AlbertArakelyan/nexus-sci-fi-ui-kit/README.md

 - Safari (latest)
 - Web Audio API required for sound effects

----

-## 📄 License

-MIT License - Feel free to use in personal and commercial projects.

----

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

----

 ## 🐛 Issues